 The World Health Organization has established there is an overwhelming worldwide human resource shortage in community mental health.
 One-fifth of Canadians will personally experience mental illness in their lifetime and in Ontario one in five children and youth under the age of 17 has a mental health challenge.
 Mental health problems are predicted to increase by over 50% internationally by the year 2020.

-Social Service Worker, Social Service Worker – Immigrants and Refugees, Social Service Worker – Gerentology and Child and Youth Care graduates with a GPA of 3.0 or higher from eligible programs can receive advanced entry into this degree program.
+As a graduate of a Social Service Workers or Child and Youth Care program from a college in Ontario with a GPA of 3.0 or higher, you are eligible to pursue Seneca’s Honours Bachelor of Community Mental Health program.
 This unique pathway allows you to earn a degree within two years (4 semesters plus a work-term) after completion of a summer bridging stream.

 A work experience that includes at least one term in a formal work environment.
 The work term(s) may be a paid or unpaid position that is completed between two academic semesters and requires a minimum of 420 hours of work.
 Students must be in good standing and meet all identified requirements prior to participating in the work experience.
 The successful completion of the work term(s) is required for graduation.
 Eligibility for participation does not guarantee that a work position will be secured.
 Additional fees are required for the mandatory degree work term regardless of success in securing a work position.